Gagné’s 9 Events of Instruction for English Language Lessons

 - Enhance retention and transfer: 1) In one word, how can you use what you learned today in your life/work?
 2) Use language strategies to practice what you learned today.
 Which strategies will you use?
 Recommend appropriate strategies listed in my blog post.
-3) Review newly learned material at start of next class for retention.
+3) Review newly learned material at the start of next class for retention.

 I prepared this instructional sequence for novice ESL teachers to prepare their lessons.
 I’ll definitely be adding to it.
 I’d love feedback/input from my ESL/EFL peers!

 - Listening – tell, role play, identify, review, label, describe, define, name, match listen, recognize, pint, show, follow;